rizac/stream2segment/README.md

      we suggest to use Postgres.
 In any case, we **strongly** suggest running the program on computers with at least **16GB** of RAM

- 2 A Jupyter notebook tutorial with examples, for user who prefer this approach instead of the processing module described below, in order to work with downloaded data
+ 2 **A Jupyter notebook tutorial with examples for processing downloaded data**, for user who prefer this approach instead of the processing module described below

- 3 A Python module `paramtable.py` with relative configuration in YAML syntax.
+ 3 **A Python module with relative configuration in YAML syntax illustrating how to process or visualize downloaded data**.
+You can edit the files (all documentation is provided in the files as block comments), e.g. select the segment of interest in the configuration file through powerful expressions, or modify the Python code according to your needs.

-   The module is a working example showing how to process downloaded data to create a parametric table in either CSV or HDF format, and can be renamed or modified for all user needs, following few simple documented instructions.
-Such a Python module can then be either:
+   For processing data, the two files produce a tabular output in either CSV or HDF format.
+After you edited the code, you can start the processing in two ways:

-   - executed as script:
+   - By executing the Python module as script:
-     ```bash
+     ```console
      python <processing_module>
      ```
      (see section `if __name__ == "__main__"` in the module)

-   - executed via the stream2segment processing routine:
+   - executed via the stream2segment `processing` routine:
-     ```bash
+     ```console
      s2s process -c <config_file> -p <processing_module> ...
      ```
      (type `s2s process --help` for details)

-   - used as module implementing custom plots to be visualized in the user browser as graphical user interface (GUI) of the downloaded waveforms:
+   For visualizing data, the default example implements several custom plots to be visualized along with the default waveform data.
+You can start visualizing those plots in your browser as graphical user interface (GUI) via the corresponding command on the terminal:

-     ```bash
+     ```console
      s2s show -c <config_file> -p <processing_module> ...
      ```
      (`s2s show` can be run also without a custom module and config as arguments.